apache/buildstream/CONTRIBUTING.rst

 Approximate PEP-8 Style
 ~~~~~~~~~~~~~~~~~~~~~~~
-Python coding style for BuildStream is pep8, which is documented here: https://www.python.org/dev/peps/pep-0008/
+Python coding style for BuildStream is approximately `pep8 <https://www.python.org/dev/peps/pep-0008/>`_.

 We have a couple of minor exceptions to this standard, we dont want to compromise
 code readability by being overly restrictive on line length for instance.

-The pep8 linter will run automatically when running the test suite.
+The pep8 linter will run automatically when :ref:`running the test suite <contributing_testing>`.

 .. _contributing_documenting_symbols: